FENECON Industrial S — Assembly and Operating Instructions

 -

-Dirt, rain or snow must be prevented from entering the open Battery energy storage system during installation work |
+Dirt, rain or snow must be prevented from entering the open electrical energy storage unit during installation work. |

 6.4.
 Select and prepare the installation site